I’m going to let you in on a secret:

 Because they know the longer someone sees this symbol:

 The more likely they are to leave a website.
+Make sure this isn’t happening to your visitors.

 Google’s PageSpeed Insights can give you a top-down look at performance across-